-- IU.1 Use of knowledge of content and pedagogical theory through his/her instructional delivery - IU.2 Instructional goals reflecting Pennsylvania K-12 standards - IU.3 Communication of procedures and clear explanations of content - IU.4 Use of instructional goals that show a recognizable sequence, clear student expectations, and adaptations for individual student needs - IU.5 Use of questioning and discussion strategies that encourage many students to participate - IU.6 Engagement of students in learning and adequate pacing of instruction - IU.7 Feedback to students on their learning - IU.8 Use of informal and formal assessments to meet learning goals and to monitor student learning - IU.9 Flexibility and responsiveness in meeting the learning needs of students - III.10 Integration of disciplines within the educational curriculum
+III.l Use of knowledge of content and pedagogical theory through his/her instructional delivery III .2 Instructional goals reflecting Pennsylvania K-12 standards

+III.3 Communication of procedures and clear explanations of content learning

+III .4 Use of instructional goals that show a recognizable sequence, clear student expectations, and adaptations for individual student needs

+- III.5 Use of questioning and discussion strategies that encourage many students to participate - III.6 Engagement of students in learning and adequate pacing of instruction - III.7 Feedback to students on their learning - III.8 Use of informal and formal assessments to meet learning goals and to monitor student

-Category IV - Professionalism - Student teacher/candidate demonstrates qualities that characterize a professional person in aspects that occur in and beyond the classroom building.
+- III.9 Flexibility and responsiveness in meeting the learning needs of students - III.10 Integration of disciplines within the educational curriculum - Category IV: Professionalism Student teacher/candidate demonstrates qualities that characterize a professional person in aspects that occur in and beyond the classroom building.

 Alignment: 354.33. (l)(i)(I),(J)